AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/extruder_skipping.md

         - Some vendor githubs have the `[heater_fan hotend_fan]`'s `max_power` setting at 0.4 (40%) for some    reason.
         - Ensure that you are running it at the correct voltage.
 - Ensure that your hotend thermistor is correct in your config and that you are not using temps that are too    low.
-- **:warning: If you use any NTC 100K B3950 thermistors**, update Klipper to the most recent version and change all instances of `sensor_type: NTC 100K beta 3950` to `sensor_type: Generic 3950` in your config.
-There was a [:page_facing_up:bug](https://github.com/Klipper3d/klipper/issues/4054) causing these thermistors to be inaccurate, which was fixed with a [:page_facing_up:recent deprecation.](https://github.com/Klipper3d/klipper/pull/4859)
+- **:warning: If you use are on an older version of Klipper, and have any NTC 100K B3950 thermistors**, update Klipper to the most recent version and change all instances of `sensor_type: NTC 100K beta 3950` to `sensor_type: Generic 3950` in your config.
+There was a [:page_facing_up:bug](https://github.com/Klipper3d/klipper/issues/4054) causing these thermistors to be inaccurate, which was fixed with a [:page_facing_up:deprecation.](https://github.com/Klipper3d/klipper/pull/4859)

     - Please note that some other features have been deprecated recently too.
 If you have not updated Klipper in a while, please see [:page_facing_up:here](https://gist.github.com/FHeilmann/a8097b3e908e85de7255bbe6246ddfd5) for instructions on how to fix up your config for the new Klipper version.